 - Your fall eBill will include the total amount of rent charged for the months of June - December (7 mos)

 - Your spring eBill will include the total amount of rent charged for the months of January - May (5 mos).

 A student's Federal cost of attendance used to determine the budget for room and meal plan for living on campus is the same for living in College Approved Off-Campus Housing.

 - If you find the cost of living in College Approved Off-Campus Housing higher, you/your parents may need to consider a Federal Direct Parent PLUS Loan or private student loan to make up the difference.

 - Per Federal Regulations, the amount you are allowed to borrow is based upon your Federal cost of attendance minus any financial aid you may be receiving.

-If you reside in College Row or College Hill and your rent is due prior to receiving your refund check, you are responsible for making arrangements for paying your rent on time.
+If you reside in College Row or College Hill and your rent is due prior to receiving your refund, you are responsible for making arrangements for paying your rent on time.

 - Refunds for each semester will occur at least two (2) weeks after the semester begins.
 Student Accounts distributes refunds through direct deposit.
 Any questions regarding your refund should be directed to their office.